-4.2 Results
+4.2 Constructing and examining synthetic datasets

 Suppose that urban (or rural) India is made up of multiple "regions" that correspond to different values of parameters.
 Suppose there are 1000 such regions.
-This implies that there are 1000 sets of regional parameters ($w_H, w_L, p_1, p_2, p_3, p_4, \beta, \sigma, q_L, \delta, E, C$), each of which is assumed to be drawn from a uniform distribution over a given parametric range.
-Hence, we can derive 1000 data-generating processes or theoretical steady state distributions (such as in Figure 2(a)).
-Suppose also that the sampling process is able to draw 1000 observations from each of the 1000 data-generating processes.
+This implies that there are 1000 sets of regional parameters ( $w_H, w_L, p_1, p_2, p_3, p_4, \beta, \sigma, q_L, \delta, E, C$ ).
+Since it is not clear which specific values of parameters to use for different Indian regions, we follow a strategy of drawing each parameter from a uniform distribution over a given parametric range.
+Hence, we can derive 1000 data-generating processes or theoretical steady state distributions (such as in Figure 2(a)) each representing a region.
+Suppose also that the sampling processes is able to draw 1000 observations from each of the 1000 data-generating processes.
 Pooling these observations generates a sample of a million observations from the urban (or rural) sector.
 This sample is a "theoretical" counterpart of empirical household datasets available for analysis, such as the urban (or rural) sub-sample of the NSS.